 The reason this poses a game theoretic dilemma is that the ideal outcome for each burglar is to exploit the cooperation of the other (i.e., to betray while the other stays silent).
-This creates a scenario where what is in the individual’s best interest is at odds with what is in the partner’s best interest; if we consider the burglars as a collective and evaluate what would get the best outcome overall, then they should both remain silent.
-If the individual aims for his or her best individual outcome, then there is great pressure to defect so as to potentially receive the best individual outcome (go free) and always avoid the worst (3 years).
+This creates a scenario where what is in the individual’s best interest is at odds with what is in their collective interest; if we consider the burglars together as a group and evaluate what would get the best outcome overall, then they should both remain silent.
+If, however, the individual aims for his or her best individual outcome, then there is great pressure to defect so as to potentially receive the best individual outcome (go free) and always avoid the worst (3 years).

 The structure of the Prisoner’s Dilemma arises in a few areas of public life, not just among police bargaining with alleged criminals.
 The key to the dilemma is that what is collectively rational comes apart at times from what is individually rational.
 This is also the tension in Tragedy of the Commons cases.
 The Tragedy of the Commons describes cases in economics or scenarios in shared-resources situations where the best thing to do from an individual level is to consume more than others, but this focus on immediate use leads to a situation such that our shared ability to use the resource over time is undermined.